ruuvi/ruuvi-sensor-protocols/README.md

  1 | Historical use, not supported anymore.
- 2 | Eddystone-URL, URL-safe base64 -encoded, kickstarter edition (no battery voltage) 3 | BLE Manufacturer specific data, all current sensor readings at 1 second interval 4 | Eddystone-URL, URL-safe base64 -encoded, with battery voltage.
+ 2 | Eddystone-URL, URL-safe base64 -encoded, kickstarter edition (no battery voltage) 3 | BLE Manufacturer specific data, all current sensor readings at 1 second interval 4 | Eddystone-URL, URL-safe base64 -encoded, with tag id.
  5 | Reserved for future use
  6 | Reserved for future use
  7 | Reserved for future use